ryanholt/content-model/elements.md

 ####LONG COPY
 Take aim!
-XX archery ranges are managed by Wildlife Resources and offer various formats such as 3-D, static and bulleye.
-Most ranges require a Wildlife Management Area license, Georgia Outdoor Recreational Pass or other fee.
-These fees help offset the cost of maintenance and upkeep on the ranges.
+Ten archery ranges are managed by Wildlife Resources and offer various formats such as 3-D, static and bulleye.
+Most ranges require a license, pass or fee.
 Special programs offered include specialty quota hunts, National Archery in the Schools Program, archery summer camps and more.

 ####IMAGE(S)